microsoft/Computational-Use-of-Data-Agreement/C-UDA-1.0.md

     2.1  You agree that you will use the Data solely for Computational Use.

-	  2.2 The C-UDA does not impose any restriction with respect to the use, modification, or distribution of Outputs.
+	  2.2 The C-UDA does not impose any restriction with respect to the use, modification, or distribution of Results.

 3.	**Redistribution of Data**